anacierdem/simpleFastProxy/README.md

 Import it;

-    var proxy = require('./proxy.js');
+    var sfp = require('sfp');

 The proxy gets a rule list as an array.
-Init the proxy with this array;
+Init the proxy with this array and an options object;

-    var myProxy = new proxy.Proxy(mainRuleList);
+    var myProxy = new sfp.Proxy(mainRuleList, options);

-Each item in the array can have a "match" field that will match a request specific to that rule item.
+Each item in the rule list array can have a "match" field that will match a request specific to that rule item.
 Multiple matches are ORed.

     {
         //Optional match property